-‘Big Brother’ Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show
+'Big Brother' Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show

 "Waking up suffocated by ego, opinions of others, prescription dependence, unhealthy relationships fear of change, toxic tendencies," he captioned the clip.

-He then quickly turned his head, smiled widely, and added, “Waking up happy, healthy, and drug-free.”
-He punctuated the message with praying hands emoji and more.
+"Waking up happy, healthy, and drug free," he added, punctuating the message with praying hands emoji and more.

 "Looking good!
 Sounding good!
 You got this my friend!
 Take care of yourself!
 You are on the right path," another added.

-“Happy to see a positive change inward and out,” another wrote.
-“Good luck with sobriety and a happy healthy future.”
+"Happy to see a positive change inward and out," a third fan wrote.
+"Good luck with sobriety and a happy healthy future."

 Another commenter noted that it was "obvious" that Jackson was going through withdrawal while on the CBS reality competition.
 The viewer pointed out that Jackson displayed erratic behavior and snuck food in the shower in an attempt to fill the void that drugs once filled.